-Urgent action needed to stop regional inequalities widening and ‘generation covid’ being losers from recession
+Urgent action needed to stop regional inequalities widening and ‘Covid Generation’ being losers from recession

-The latest unemployment figures from the Office for National Statistics (ONS) paint a grim picture for young people across the UK, with “left-behind” areas particularly hard hit, according to new analysis by the Department for Opportunities.
+The latest unemployment figures from the Office for National Statistics (ONS) paint a grim picture for young people across the UK, with so-called ‘left-behind’ areas particularly hard hit, according to new analysis by the Department for Opportunities.

-The new research is accompanied by a warning from former Cabinet Minister Alan Milburn campaigners that without urgent action to protect young people from the worst impact of the coming recession, social mobility will fall and regional inequalities will widen.
+The new research is accompanied by a warning from former Cabinet Minister Alan Milburn that, without urgent action to protect young people from the worst impact of the coming recession, social mobility will fall and regional inequalities will widen.

-Past recessions have hit young people hardest and even before the full impact of the Covid-19 pandemic on the UK economy has been felt, this week’s ONS figures show one-fifth of those claiming out-of-work benefits are aged 18-24.
+Past recessions have hit young people hardest and, even before the full impact of the Covid-19 pandemic on the UK economy has been felt, the latest ONS figures show one-fifth of those claiming out-of-work benefits are aged 18–24.

 New analysis from the Department for Opportunities shows:

-Young people in former Labour “Red Wall” seats are 34% more likely to be claiming out of work benefits than the UK (11.8% compared to 8.8%).
+- Young people in former Labour ‘Red Wall’ seats are 34% more likely to be claiming out of work benefits than the rest of the UK (11.8% compared to 8.8%).